zendesk/sell-rollbar_logback/README.md

 Most of these values only make sense for J2EE applications.

-Log4j Context
+Logback Context
 ------------------------------

-The log4j appender would use the MDC log4j as the notification context.
+The logback appender would use the MDC logback as the notification context.

-A very useful pattern is to use a J2EE filter to add helpful parameters to the MDC log4j context.
-See for instance the [filter example] (https://github.com/rafael-munoz/rollbar-java/blob/master/src/com/muantech/rollbar/java/RollbarFilter.java)
+A very useful pattern is to use a J2EE filter to add helpful parameters to the MDC logback context.
+See for instance the [filter example] (https://github.com/ahaid/rollbar-logback/blob/master/src/main/java/com/ahaid/rollbar/logback/RollbarFilter.java)

 Acknowledges
 --------------

-This library has been inspired by [airbrake-java] (https://github.com/airbrake/airbrake-java)
+This library has been inspired by [rollbar-java] (https://github.com/rafael-munoz/rollbar-java)

 License
 -------